The NHS operates a residence-based healthcare system.

 Indefinite leave to remain (ILR)

-If you're a non-EEA national subject to immigration control, you can only be considered ordinarily resident if you have been given the immigration status of indefinite leave to remain (the right to live here on a permanent basis).
+If you're a non-EEA national subject to immigration control, you can only be considered ordinarily resident if you've been given the immigration status of indefinite leave to remain (the right to live here on a permanent basis).

 But if you're a family member of an EEA national who's resident in the UK, you may not be subject to immigration control, even though you yourself are from outside the EEA.